 - Tutoring: The Math department offers free tutoring in Nightingale 540B.
-Students must come in person to schedule appointments.
-The tutoring center is open MTW 10-9, R 10-6, F 10-1.
+Schedule appointments at http://neumath.mywconline.com.
+The tutoring center is open MTW 10-8, R 10-6, F 10-1, starting by January 21.
 The Peer Tutoring Center (373-2150) in Snell Library, 2nd floor, is another resource. - Calculators: A scientific calculator (ie, one with a button marked "sin") is required.
 A graphing calculator is useful but not required.
 Use of cell phones is not permitted on quizzes or tests.

 If you have concerns about the course, the first step is to contact me.
-If I cannot be reached or do not resolve your concern, contact the course coordinator, Thao Tran.
+If I cannot be reached or do not resolve your concern, contact the course coordinator, Samuel Blank.
 If the course coordinator does not settle the matter, contact the undergraduate director, Professor D. King (donking@neu.edu, 447 Lake, x5679).